Doorstep Crime and No Cold Calling Zones

-To see articles on the type of scams that can affect consumers go to the Chronicle of the 20 April 2019, the Chronicle of the 27 April 2019, the Chronicle of the 2 May 2019 and the Chronicle of the 2 October 2019 and the Chronicle of the 19 December 2019.
+To see articles on the type of scams that can affect consumers go to the Chronicle of the 20 April 2019, the Chronicle of the 27 April 2019, the Chronicle of the 2 May 2019, the Chronicle of the 2 October 2019 and the Chronicle of the 19 December 2019.

 No Cold Calling Zones

 The No Cold Calling Zones (NCCZ) we have set up aim to decrease doorstep crime incidents by specifying an area in which uninvited traders are not welcome.
 These are set up in partnership with Northumbria Police and Safe Newcastle, and appropriate signage is placed on lampposts and all residents are given a window sticker.
-Although it is not a criminal offence for unwanted traders to come into the zone, it does give residents the confidence to say 'no' when approached on their doorstep.
+It can be a criminal offence for unwanted traders to come into the zone and the advice we offer provides residents the confidence to say 'no' when approached on their doorstep.
 We will investigate why traders are operating within a NCCZ if they should not be.
 There are currently 65 NCCZ's implemented in Newcastle covering some 45,725 households.

 No Cold Calling Zone Locations